Comparison Between Selenium 3 vs Selenium 4: Key Variances Uncovered

 Introduction

 As technology evolves, software testers and developers must stay up-to-date with the latest tools and techniques.
 Web application testing has greatly benefited from the adoption of Selenium, the most popular open-source framework for automated testing.
-Many new features and enhancements have been made in Selenium 4, that will help to increase the efficiency of test automation.
+Many new features and enhancements have been made in Selenium 4, which can significantly improve the efficiency of automated testing services.

 What is Selenium Automation Testing?

-Selenium Automation Testing is a popular software testing framework used for automating web applications.
-It enables testers to create test scripts that run on several platforms and browsers in a variety of computer languages, including Java, C#, Python, and Ruby.
-Testers can validate the functioning and behavior of online applications by simulating user interactions with Selenium, such as clicking buttons, typing text, and navigating across various web sites.
+Selenium Automation Testing is a popular software testing framework.
+Used for automating web applications.
+It enables testers to create test scripts that run on several platforms and browsers.
+In a variety of computer languages.
+Testers can validate the functioning and behavior of online applications by simulating user interactions with Selenium.
+Such as clicking buttons, typing text, and navigating across various websites.

-The ability of Selenium Automation Testing to run test scripts across a variety of browsers, including Chrome, Firefox, Safari, and Internet Explorer, is one of its main features.
-This guarantees a seamless user experience by having the web application act uniformly across various browsers.
-Also, it offers parallel execution, which cuts down on testing time by enabling testers to run several test cases at once.
-Selenium Automation Testing has become a vital tool in the software testing industry due to its reliable and adaptable design, which enables businesses to produce accurate and high-quality online applications quickly.
+The capability of SA Testing to execute test scripts on a range of browsers is one of its key features.
+This ensures a smooth user experience by having the web application behave consistently.
+Across different browsers.
+Also, it provides parallel execution.
+Which reduces testing time by allowing testers to execute multiple test cases simultaneously.
+Selenium Automation Testing has emerged as an essential tool in the software testing field.
+Because of its stable and flexible design.
+It allows companies to develop correct and high-quality web applications efficiently.

 Architecture of Selenium 3 vs Selenium 4

-Let's have a look at Selenium 3 and Selenium 4 architecture that unveils advancements that enhance test automation efficiency and compatibility.
+Let's have a look at Selenium 3 and Selenium 4 architecture.
+Unveiling advancements that enhance test automation efficiency and compatibility.

 Selenium 3 Architecture:

-1. WebDriver API: Selenium 3 is based on the WebDriver API.
-It works directly with the web browser and offers a platform-independent interface for automating them.
-Compared to Selenium RC, its programming interface is intended to be clearer and more basic.
+1. WebDriver API: Selenium 3 relies on the WebDriver API.
+It offers a platform-independent interface to automate them and interacts directly with the web browser.
+In contrast to Selenium RC, its programming interface is meant to be more straightforward and primitive.

-2Browser Drivers: To work with various web browsers, Selenium 3 uses drivers that are specific to each of them.
-These drivers serve as a bridge between the automated browser and the WebDriver API.
-A separate driver is needed for each (Chrome, Firefox, Safari, etc.) for WebDriver to be able to control its behavior.
+2Browser Drivers: To interact with different web browsers, Selenium 3 employs drivers for each of them.
+They act as a gateway between the automated browser and the WebDriver API.
+Each (Chrome, Firefox, Safari, etc.) requires a different driver so that WebDriver can drive its behavior.

-4. Selenium Server: The Selenium Server serves as a go-between for the client library and the drivers in Selenium 3.
-It allows communication between the client and the WebDriver instances that are running on several computers, and it maintains multiple browser sessions.
+4. Selenium Server: In Selenium 3, the client library and the drivers communicate via the Selenium Server.
+It allows communication between the client and the WebDriver.
+Instances that are running on several computers, and it maintains multiple browser sessions.

 Selenium 4 Architecture:

-1. WebDriver API: It provides a standardized interface for automating web browsers and is the central component of Selenium 3.
-With the help of this API, users can act, interact with web elements, and programmatically extract data from online pages.
-WebDriver makes test automation easier by offering a consistent set of commands that work with various browsers.
+1. WebDriver API: It offers a common method for automating web browsers and forms the core part of Selenium 3.
+By utilizing this API, users can automate activities, interact with web elements, and scrape data from web pages in code.
+WebDriver simplifies the automation of tests by providing a common set of commands that could be used in most browsers.

-5. Remote WebDriver: Selenium 3 supports remote WebDriver instances, allowing tests to be executed on remote machines or devices.
-When conducting tests across many environments and setups, this functionality is especially helpful in dispersed testing scenarios.
-Teams may do cross-platform testing and effectively utilize resources by using Remote WebDriver, which eliminates the need for physical access to every target device.
+5. Remote WebDriver: Additionally, Selenium 3 allows for remote WebDriver instances, which allows tests to be conducted on distant computers or devices.
+In testing multiple environments and configurations, the feature is very useful in distributed testing.
+Cross-platform testing can be performed by teams and resources can be utilized efficiently through the use of Remote WebDriver, without the need for physical access to every target device.

 Selenium 3 vs Selenium 4: Core Differences

-Comparing Selenium 3 vs 4, there are several enhancements and new features.
-The following are the main variations between the two versions:
+Comparing Selenium 3 vs 4, The following are the main variations between the two versions:

 1. Chrome Driver